 “Now I want you to know that what has happened to me has really served to advance the gospel.
 As a result it has become clear throughout the whole palace guard and to everyone else that I am in chains for Christ.
 Because of my chains, most of the brothers in the Lord have been encouraged to speak the word of God more courageously and fearlessly.”
 Philippians 1:12-14

 These are unusual times!
-I don’t know anyone who has seen things quite like have come in these last days and weeks.
 People have endured difficult things in the past.
 There is no doubt about that, but none of us have seen an epidemic like this in our lifetime.
 While some face some minor inconveniences, others are experiencing real challenges.
 The looming danger is very real for many.
 No one knows how long things will be as they are.
 I write this on Friday, March 20, 2020.
 We all want to be optimistic about a return to normal, but I’m expecting it may be quite a ways off.
-Most of us are trying to live in to a “new normal,” whatever that may be.
+Most of us are trying to live in a “new normal,” whatever that may be.

 We have tried to take measures that are wise.
 This has included the cancellation of worship services and other weekly events and meetings.
 While at times we all hope for “a break.”
 This is not the kind of break we desire.
 In some ways, here at the church, we are working harder to do the things that we once did.